voxtourai/voxtourai.github.io/_posts/2025-07-16-ai-tour-guide-evolution.md

 header_image: /assets/images/ai-tour-guide-evolution.jpg
 ---

-When we set out to build immersive AI-guided tours at **VoxTour**, we weren’t just trying to feed facts to travelers.
+When we set out to build immersive AI-guided tours at **[Voxtour.ai](https://voxtour.ai)**, we weren’t just trying to feed facts to travelers.
 We dreamed of something more vivid—a voice that could paint history, emotion, and curiosity into every corner of a city.
 We imagined something closer to a seasoned podcast host or a witty local storyteller than a robotic announcer.

 And now, after nearly two years of development, that vision is no longer a dream.
 It’s real.
 Today’s AI doesn’t just tell you where you are—it makes you feel like you’re walking through history with a passionate friend.